solandrust/solfate-site/content/courses/example.md

   - spl token
 ---

-this is an example article
+this is an example course

 ## Custom h2